oliverkwebb/oliverkwebb.github.io/content/articles/makessg.md

 foo
 ```

-Make will list the commands it runs as it runs them, and will
+Make will print the commands it runs as it executes them, and will
 abort if a command returns non-zero.
 Printing the command it
-runs can be disabled by placing `@` at the start of the command.
+executes can be disabled by placing `@` at the start of the command.
 And aborting on failure of a command can be disabled by placing `-`
 at the start of the command